nobuto-m/nobuto-m.github.io/content/en/post/2020/shortcut-key-to-mute-unmute-yourself-in-zoom-or-google-meet/index.md

 "
 ```

-`--clearmodifiers` can be used to simplify the whole commands, but when I tried, it sometimes left the Ctrl key pressed depending on the timing I released the key.
+`--clearmodifiers` can be used to simplify the whole commands, but when I tried, it sometimes left the `Super` or `Shift` key pressed depending on the timing I released the key.

 ## Hardware mute/unmute button